ernestoarbitrio/pytest-runner/README.md

 ## Usage 📚

-There are 2 commands available:
+There are 4 commands available:
 - `Run Test`
 - `Run Test Docker`
+- `Run Test Module`
+- `Run Test Module Docker`

 You can run them using the `VSCode` command palette (`⇧⌘P` or `ctr⇧P`).

 ![cmd-palette](https://raw.githubusercontent.com/ernestoarbitrio/pytest-runner/main/images/cmd-palette-example.gif)

-To run a test you have 2 options:
+To **run a test** you have 2 options:
  1. Position your cursor on the line where the test `function` or a `class` is defined and run the desired command.
  2. Select the test name or portion of it and run the desired command.

  ![run-test-demo](https://raw.githubusercontent.com/ernestoarbitrio/pytest-runner/main/images/run-test-demo.gif)

+>💡 This way of usage (through the command palette) could be not really productive.
+I would suggest to create a keyboard shortuct for every command you are going to use.

  ### Keybindings and shortcuts ⌨️

+The 4 commands in the section above are actually an alias for these:

+- `pytest-runner.run-test`
+- `pytest-runner.run-test-docker`
+- `pytest-runner.run-module-test`
+- `pytest-runner.run-module-test-docker`

- To increase the speed I would suggest a new entry in the keybindigs in order to map the 2 commands to a keyboard key combination:
+To increase the speed I would suggest new entries in the keybindigs in order to map the 2 commands to a keyboard key combination:
   1. Open `keybinding.json` -> command palette (`⇧⌘P` or `ctr⇧P`) `Open Keyboard Shortcut`
   2. Add your key combination: